-PHRM725 RESEARCH METHODS (3 cr.)
-Pr erequisites: PHRM768
+PHRM725 RESEARCH METHODS

+Prerequisites: PHRM768

 Focus on generating hypotheses and questions and understanding their relationship to research designs.
-Designs include experimental, quasiexperimental and correlational/descriptive approaches.
+Designs include experimental, quasi-experimental and correlational/descriptive approaches.
 Internal and external validity is considered along with sources of validity, including experimenter bias and subject reactivity.
 Special emphasis is given to the specificity and generality of knowledge obtained through psychological research and on the social and contexts of research efforts.

-PHRM822 STATISTICS II (3 cr.)
+PHRM822 STATISTICS II